-(as no i plac Gross Score (as if there are no measures in place to control the risk) 3 Net Score (as it is now) Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) Н H R FCC Housing Benefit Service proactively uses Discretionary Housing Payments (DHP) to assist households at risk of homelessness.
+(as no i plad Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk let Sc s it is Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend acti ons aı sati core (where comp sfactory ents in leted / / Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) Н Н R FCC Housing Benefit Service proactively uses Discretionary Housing Payments (DHP) to assist households at risk of homelessness.
 DWP have introduced positive changes to improve the processes for UC claims from social housing tenants to help prevent rent arrears accruing whilst a tenant is supported to adjust to the new way within which they have to manage their household budget.
 The WRRT's early intervention of help and support to households generating positive results.
 M M A FCC to work with the DWP to ensure private landlords receive similar support to that provided to social landlords when a private sector tenant claims UC.
 FCC is part of an all Wales project reviewing the DHP scheme with the aim of ensuring efficient use of the DHP budget over the longer term.
 FCC Housing Service to develop measures to support wider group of tenants to ensure the impact upon the Housing Revenue Account, created by the ongoing reform of the social security system, continues to be successfully mitigated in the years ahead.
 Chief Officer Community & Enterprise \ M M A Jun 2014